robertsweetman/module_2/mdbook/src/5_team_collaboration_and_communication.md

 ## Sharing Best Practices
 From my experience within Version 1 the primary way that best practices are shared is via 'lunch and learn' sessions.
 It's always challenging to pull people's attention from client work so recorded sessions make the information more accessible.

 Keeping these up-to-date might mean creating your own internal news letter, blog or wiki that updates the same topic when new or better ways of doing things come to light.
-Making this content public also massivley boosts the organisations visibility and credibility in the wider world.
+Making this content public also massively boosts the organisations visibility and credibility in the wider world.